All 7 Uses of

 - Her right arm had been horribly burned and she grew up with its skin withered and purple.

-Chpt 4 *withered = shriveled (wrinkled)
+Chpt 4 *withered = shriveled (wrinkled and/or shrunk)

-- A short distance away, at a week-old grave, some men were stripping the withered flowers from the wire frames of the floral pieces heaped on the grave.†
+- A short distance away, at a week-old grave, some men were stripping the withered flowers from the wire frames of the floral pieces heaped on the grave.

 - They worked methodically, keeping the withered flowers in a neat heap and piling up the wire frames carefully.†